lucidBrot/einz/protocols/CommunicationModel/messages.md

 Some rules refer to cards, some rules should be applied globally.
 For the cardRules, there is a list of rules with their parameters for all cards.
 For the globalRules, every rule is only listed once.

 The rule *must* have `id` and `parameters` .
-For any card not having rules applied to it specifically, no entry is provided.
+For any card not having rules applied to it specifically, and  with no entry provided, it will be assumed that it is not supposed to be in the deck.
+Otherwise, there must be a number to specify how often the card should be in the deck proportionally...?

+TODO: @Fabian how should I specify the number of cards?
+And what are the params for initializeGame?
+And I need the turn order to send it, or will you do this after specifyRules?

 > See also [rule](#rules)